Press

 • ENGLISH: “What we hear on ‘Choosing Freedom’ is very gritty electronics, the kind of sounds you get when the music starts to sing around.
 You can hear from everything that moving the hand over that GEST is precarious to dose accurately, something the rhythmic ” Scattered Perception’ teaches us for example.
 What also makes the album special is that Petrovic manages to bring tension to his music by the effective use of silence and gritty structures through the dark sound clouds.
 Especially in ‘Emotional Manipulation’ that’s the case , a title that undoubtedly emerged from his psychology studies.
 In addition, that bare grittiness also has something industrial, like being in a workshop.”

-• 2018 – Vital Weekly | Ob-literate
+• 2018 | Ob-literate: Vital Weekly

 Full review on Vital Weekly 1166, by DM.